theJSZ/FM-synthesis-drum-machine/README.md

 #### Features:
 - Tone generator:
-  - 2 sine wave oscillators
+  - 8 voices of 2 operator FM
-  - Osc 1 is heard, osc 2 modulates the phase of osc 1
 - Sequencer:
   - 32 steps
   - Parameters for steps 1 9 17 25, 2 10 18 26, etc. are the same, so in effect you have an eight step pattern with some added variety through the 16 trig switches
 - Reverb:
-  - Mono reverb, uses the STK Freeverb class.
-Sounds really nice
+  - Mono reverb

 See it in action on YouTube: [Example 1](https://youtu.be/nPyFqWjyMAo ) [Example 2](https://youtu.be/j0YUTtWCITk)

 #### Controls:

-Each of the 8 steps has:
+Each of the 8 voices has:
 - **Pitch** sets the base pitch for the oscillators
 - **Ramp** sets the pitch envelope amount.
 The envelope is a simple decay envelope, always starting at max value
 - **Decay (blue)** sets the pitch envelope decay time